Boxxfish/ai-web-game/README.md

 ```

 If you open your WandB dashboard, you should see a bunch of metrics pop up now.
 You should also see a file called
 `p_net.safetensors` in your `temp` directory.
 This file contains the weights of our neural network.
+To update the game's
+current checkpoint, move this file to the `assets` folder under `webgame-game`.